BrianPugh/torchsample/docs/Overview.rst

    assert (sampled == image).all()

 That's quite a lot of work!
+During all of this, it would be very easy to accidentally:

+1. Swap ``(x, y)`` for ``(row, col)`` during mesh creation.
+2. Normalize the coordinates improperly.
+3. Stack the coordinates in the wrong order.

-Conversely,lets see how this would look using TorchSample:
+Conversely, lets see how this would look using TorchSample:

 .. code-block:: python